ramirza1/Rehan-Mirza/_posts/2025-12-23-first-semester-recap.md

 ![Research framework](/images/posts/first_semester_recap/research-framework.png)
 *Conceptual framework for Rehan's research (or more ambitiously, a "Theory of Change for Digital Platforms")*

-The community moderation experiment I developed maps well onto all three elements of this framework.
-Respondents played the role of moderators on a meme forum and judged whether political memes violated forum rules - [you can try it here](https://upenn.co1.qualtrics.com/jfe6/preview/previewId/8293b897-2f20-4429-826a-458dbbcead0b/SV_0BtlENc4Bbbniei?Q_CHL=preview&Q_SurveyVersionID=current)!

-I tested whether political alignment with the memes results in more lenient moderation judgments, and initial findings suggest it did.
-Mapping this onto my framework, (a) community moderation is a lever falling under the umbrella of "platform governance and norms", (b) my theory relied on motivated reasoning from cognitive psychology and (c) the outcome hopes to address potentially divisive or unfair moderation decisions.
+The community governance experiment I developed maps well onto all three elements of this framework.
+Respondents played the role of community administrators on a forum and evaluated whether user-generated content aligned with established community guidelines.
+I tested whether participants' personal viewpoints influenced their judgment consistency, and initial findings suggest alignment affected evaluation patterns.
+Mapping this onto my framework, (a) community governance mechanisms fall under the umbrella of "platform governance and norms", (b) my theory relied on motivated reasoning from cognitive psychology, and (c) the outcome hopes to address potential inconsistencies in community guideline enforcement.

 The quality scale I developed not only measures discourse quality outcomes, but will be used to examine the ['delta reward system' on r/ChangeMyView](https://www.reddit.com/r/changemyview/wiki/deltasystem/), a community design feature which I interpret to positively influence discourse quality through [Mercier and Sperber (2011)'s](https://psycnet.apa.org/record/2011-08343-001) argumentative theory of reasoning, which covers both individual cognition and social interaction.